Breaking the Code

 Brixton House (formerly Ovalhouse)

-GLYPT (Now Tramshed)
+GLYPT (now Tramshed)

-Essays, reports and documentation from three decades of practice
+Essays, reports and documentation from three decades of practice.

 Available for consultancy, facilitation, training, and creative partnerships.